-Your system board has two system memory module sockets: DIMM Bank 0, and DIMM Bank 1.
+Your system board has two system memory module sockets: DIMM 0, and DIMM 1.
 These sockets hold Dual Inline Memory Modules (DIMMs) that contain 3.3V single- or double-sided synchronous DRAM (SDRAM).
-You may install up to a maximum of 256 MB of system memory into these sockets.
-For possible memory address configurations, see the table "Memory map" on page A-3.
+You can install up to a maximum of 256 MB of system memory into these sockets.
+For information about supported memory comfigurations, see "Memory module placement" on page A-1.

-You must always have memory installed in DIMM Bank 0.
+You must always have memory installed in DIMM 0.